 Shortly after the POWs arrived in the camp, American paratroopers were dropped into Mukden.
 The men went into the commanding officer’s office.
 They came out sometime later and told the POWs that the war was over.

-A few days later, August 18, 1945, Russian tanks broke down the gate of the camp.
+A few days later, on August 18, 1945, Russian tanks broke down the gate of the camp.
 The Russians disarmed the Japanese.
 They also held a formal surrender ceremony with the liberated POWs as the guests of honor.
 The Sandusky News-Messenger reported on August 29, 1945, that Charles was found alive in Mukden, Manchuria.

 Charles and the other freed POWs were taken to Darien, where he learned that his father was extremely ill.
 He was taken by the U.S.S.
 Relief to Okinawa, where arrangements were made for him to be returned to the United States as fast as possible.
 He was flown back to the United States and called home on October 2.
 He was sent to Letterman General Hospital in San Francisco for medical treatment for a few days.
 In a phone call home, he told his mother that he would be at the hospital for a few days before being sent to Fletcher General Hospital in Cambridge, Ohio, where he was going to have dental work done.
 Because his father was extremely ill, the Red Cross arranged for him to be flown home and arrived in Port Clinton on October 4, 1945, where he remained for a few days before going to Fletcher General Hospital.
 He was the first member of C Company to return home.

 Charles visited his father who later died on December 7, 1945.
 Charles then returned to Kentucky to be with his wife.
 He was sent to the Veterans Administration Hospital in Cambridge, Ohio, for dental problems.
 He was discharged, from the army, on April 11, 1946.
 His wife and he would set up a home in Breckinridge County and later Louisville.
 He was the father of two children.

-After the war, Charles became a finish carpenter.
-He was so skilled in his trade that he built the pedestal that the stature of General George Patton stands on at the Patton Museum at Fort Knox.
+After the war, Charles became a finish carpenter in home construction.
+He was so skilled in his trade that he built the pedestal that the statue of General George Patton stands on at the Patton Museum at Fort Knox.

-Charles R. Boeshart passed away on December 17, 1998.
-He was buried in Louisville, Kentucky.
+Charles R. Boeshart passed away on December 17, 1998, and was buried at Louisville Memorial Gardens in Louisville, Kentucky.